 So far, we’ve talked about what the value of your case is in terms of what a jury would do.
 If you’re reading this article, it won’t surprise me if you’re nowhere near a trial date in your case.
 Indeed, you may have not filed suit, or you may not have even talked to an attorney yet.
 Perhaps the insurance company has made you an offer shortly after your accident, and even before you’ve recovered.

 At Abrenio Law, we want to be clear that to obtain full value for your case, you should not settle too soon.
-Indeed, you’ve generally got two years to file your lawsuit.
+Indeed, you’ve generally have two years to file your lawsuit.
 We believe that you should wait until you have a solid understanding of your injuries and recovery to properly determine the value of your claim.
 (Learn why we believe you shouldn’t settle your case right after your accident here.)

 It’s not so simple, is it?

 Look, our goal at Abrenio Law isn’t to overwhelm you.
 It’s to provide you valuable information.
-Even if that information makes the answer complicated.
+Even if that information makes the answer more complicated.

 We believe that you should speak with a law firm that actually tries cases to get a solid sense of what your case is worth.
-And for catastrophic injuries, you need a law firm that is willing to go to trial to maximize the chance of you obtaining a fair amount for your case.
+For catastrophic injuries, you need a law firm that is willing to go to trial to maximize the chance of you obtaining a fair amount for your case.

 Still have questions?